Hudson Hoagland Society

 The Hudson Hoagland Society (HHS) is the leadership giving group of individuals who support biomedical research at the University of Massachusetts Medical School with cumulative gifts of $500 or more to our Annual Research Fund within a fiscal year (July to June).
-At the 32nd Annual Meeting on May 24, 2016, members paid tribute to the group's distinguished research history and heard about the exciting progress being made toward treatments for neurodegenerative diseases such as Huntington’s Disease.
+At the 33rd Annual Meeting on May 22, 2018, members convened to discuss one of the most interesting questions in health research today: What makes some adipose tissue—commonly called “fat”—good and other fats bad?
 Read more.

 The Hudson Hoagland Society was originally founded in 1985 to recognize major annual contributors to the Worcester Foundation for Biomedical Research.
 Named in honor of the Worcester Foundation's co-founder, the Society brings together individuals who share a commitment to advancing biomedical research.
 Founded in 1985 as an independent research institute by Drs.
 Hudson Hoagland and Gregory Pincus, the Worcester Foundation merged with the University of Massachusetts Medical School in 1997.
 Since the time of the merger with the Worcester Foundation, and in affiliation with the Hudson Hoagland Society, more than $5 million in innovation grants of up to $40,000 have been awarded to nearly 170 researchers at the UMass Medical School.